shaikhsajid-1201/PyToDo/README.md

-Sure, here is a sample GitHub README file for a Python MySQL Todo list application running on localhost and connected using a Docker container.
+Python MySQL Todo list application running on localhost and connected using a Docker container.

 ```markdown
 # Python MySQL Todo List App